 The objective of the Edmonds algorithm is to find a perfect coupling (of maximum cardinality) in an assignment problem.

-In order to complete the bipartite graph to make it a flow problem, each element on the left is linked as a terminal vertex to a fictitious source.
-Each element on the line is linked as an original vertex to a fictitious well.
+In order to complete the bipartite graph to make it a flow problem, each left element is linked as a terminal vertex to a fictitious source.
+Each line element is bound as an origin vertex to a fictitious well.
 All these arcs have capacity 1 and cost 0.
-In order to solve the allocation problem, we apply a algorithm
+In order to solve the assignment problem, we apply a algorithm